joao-correa/TheVictoor/README.md

 ## Hi 👋,
 I'm João Victor, a software engineer who is passionate about web technologies.

-- 🔭 I’m currently working on web applications
+- 🔭 I’m currently working on develop APIs with Python and Django
-- 🌱 I’m currently learning ReactJS and NodeJS
+- 🌱 I love learn about Javascript, Python and your ecosystem
-- ⚡ Languages: Javascript and C#
+- ⚡ Languages: Javascript and Python